SYSTEMS-OPERATOR/SNAKE/README.md

 ## Getting Started

-Instructions for installing dependencies and running the development server will go here.
+Clone the repository and install dependencies with `npm install`.
+Run `npm run dev` to start the development server and open `localhost:5173` in your browser.
+Execute `npm test` to run the Vitest suite.

 ## How to Play